 I have a Masters in Translation and Interpreting Studies, which I completed in 2013, and while I’m originally from the UK, I recently moved to France.
-You can find me on Twitter, LinkedIn, read my blog or contact me through my website.
+You can find me on my blog.

 How did you decide to be a translator?
 What makes you passionate about languages?

 I’ve always loved languages and all things linked to communication, especially the way different languages describe the world, but it was only when I worked in a translation agency in Germany during my year abroad that I realised translating could transform this passion into a career.
 From then on, it just seemed natural to take my Masters and develop my freelancing business!